 The residence position of a trust is determined primarily by where the trustees (as a body, where they are individuals) are located.

 A trust will be considered Non-resident where the trustees are not residents in the UK for tax purposes.
 This will also apply when at least one of the trustees is not resident in the UK and the settlor was either a non-UK resident or non-UK domiciled when the trust was created.

 The tax rules for non-resident trusts are very complicated and will depend upon several factors, including the individual residence and domicile of the beneficiaries and the settler.
 It is strongly recommended that a UK beneficiary of a non-resident trust seek advice from specialist advisors like Alexander & Co to ensure they understand their tax obligations.
 This may also involve ensuring that the trustees who are non-resident take action to ensure segregation of income and capital and keep adequate records as to the nature of any amounts distributed to the UK beneficiary.

-Tax advice on trusts and estate planning from our specialist team
+Tax advice from our specialist team

 Our expert tax team has in-depth knowledge relating to trusts and estates, having experience across all trust types for both individuals and businesses, including non-resident trusts and setting up trusts for both high net-worth individuals and non-domiciled individuals and companies.

 We can provide guidance on where a trust may provide beneficial and assist in establishing trusts, provide guidance on the tax complexities surrounding trusts and deal with all compliance matters, all in a cost-effective manner.